National Human Trafficking Awareness Day Skip to main content

-National Human Trafficking Awareness Day is recognized in the United States every year on January 11.
-The day is part of the broader National Human Trafficking Prevention Month, which happens throughout January.
+National Human Trafficking Awareness Day is recognized in the United States as part of the broader National Human Trafficking Prevention Month, which happens throughout January.

 Here’s what National Human Trafficking Awareness Day is, how it was established, and how you can get involved.

-National Human Trafficking Awareness Day is a day of social advocacy intended to combat human trafficking through increased awareness of its causes, effects, and warning signs.
+National Human Trafficking Awareness Day happens on January 11 every year.
+It is a day of social advocacy intended to combat human trafficking through increased awareness of its causes, effects, and warning signs.
 Around the country, advocates for combatting human trafficking in all its forms spread awareness through social media posts, fundraisers, and awareness events.

 History of National Human Trafficking Awareness Day